airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 #### Secrets

-1. `SECRET_STORE_GCP_PROJECT_ID` - Defines the GCP Project to store secrets in.
+1. `SECRET_PERSISTENCE` - Defines the Secret Persistence type.
+Defaults to NONE.
+Set to GOOGLE_SECRET_MANAGER to use Google Secret Manager.
+Set to AWS_SECRET_MANAGER to use AWS Secret Manager.
+Set to TESTING_CONFIG_DB_TABLE to use the database as a test.
+Set to VAULT to use Hashicorp Vault, currently only the token based authentication is supported.
 Alpha support.
+Undefined behavior will result if this is turned on and then off.
+2. `SECRET_STORE_GCP_PROJECT_ID` - Defines the GCP Project to store secrets in.
+Alpha support.
-2. `SECRET_STORE_GCP_CREDENTIALS` - Define the JSON credentials used to read/write Airbyte Configuration to Google Secret Manager.
+3. `SECRET_STORE_GCP_CREDENTIALS` - Define the JSON credentials used to read/write Airbyte Configuration to Google Secret Manager.
 These credentials must have Secret Manager Read/Write access.
 Alpha support.
-3. `VAULT_ADDRESS` - Define the vault address to read/write Airbyte Configuration to Hashicorp Vault.
+4. `VAULT_ADDRESS` - Define the vault address to read/write Airbyte Configuration to Hashicorp Vault.
 Alpha Support.
-4. `VAULT_PREFIX` - Define the vault path prefix.
+5. `VAULT_PREFIX` - Define the vault path prefix.
 Empty by default.
 Alpha Support.
-5. `VAULT_AUTH_TOKEN` - The token used for vault authentication.
+6. `VAULT_AUTH_TOKEN` - The token used for vault authentication.
 Alpha Support.
-6. `VAULT_AUTH_METHOD` - How vault will preform authentication.
+7. `VAULT_AUTH_METHOD` - How vault will preform authentication.
 Currently, only supports Token auth.
 Defaults to token.
 Alpha Support.
-7. `SECRET_PERSISTENCE` - Defines the Secret Persistence type.
-Defaults to NONE.
-Set to GOOGLE_SECRET_MANAGER to use Google Secret Manager.
-Set to TESTING_CONFIG_DB_TABLE to use the database as a test.
-Set to VAULT to use Hashicorp Vault, currently only the token based authentication is supported.
-Alpha support.
-Undefined behavior will result if this is turned on and then off.
 8. `AWS_ACCESS_KEY` - Defines the aws_access_key_id from the AWS credentials to use for AWS Secret Manager.
 9. `AWS_SECRET_ACCESS_KEY`- Defines aws_secret_access_key to use for the AWS Secret Manager.